loloDawit/CurrencyConvertor/README.md

 # CurrencyConvertor
-A simple GUIcurrency convertor java application that get the current currency rates from an API.
+A simple java application that get the current currency rates from an API.